 This is my primary telescope, “Scopey McScopeFace” 🙂 It’s a Sky-Watcher StarLux 190MN (Mak-Newtonian), on a Paramount MyT mount from Software Bisque.
 The camera I use most often these days is an Atik 383L+, which I use with LRGB and narrowband filters to produce color images.
 I also have a ZWO ASI294MC Pro and an Atik 414EX camera in my arsenal for deep-sky imaging.
 My rig also has a Moonlite motorized focuser, and the whole thing is controlled by software called TheSkyX Pro and CCD Autopilot.
-The whole thing is sitting on a ScopeBuggy, which allows me to just wheel the whole thing out of my garage on a clear night and get started.
-Once it’s aligned, CCD Autopilot automates imaging all night long while I sleep.
-It’s the next best thing to an observatory or permanent pier, neither of which would be allowed in my neighborhood!
+The whole thing is sitting on a ScopeBuggy in this shot, but it has since moved into my home observatory now that we’ve moved to a larger lot.
+You might still catch me in the driveway observing planets though!

 For star parties, outreach events, and planetary imaging, I also have a Celestron 11″ EdgeHD Schmidt-Cassegrain telescope.
 While imaging the planets, it is paired with a ZWO ASI224MC camera driven by FireCapture.

 You can follow me personally on LinkedIn.